dimag0g/PPM-reader/README.md

 * An Arduino Nano board
 * FlySky FS-i6X transmitter with the FS-iA8S receiver
 * Up to 8 channels

+If you don't have any RC equipment, you should be able to produce a test PPM signal using [PPMEncoder](https://github.com/schinken/PPMEncoder).

 Please mention any issues, bugs or improvement ideas.